Main Conference (Wednesday, April 29, 2026)

 Track: Historic Preservation & Building Maintenance | Format: Traditional Presentation

-Minnesota Legacy Amendment grants on National Register of Historic Places properties now often require archaeology ahead of ground disturbing efforts.
+Minnesota Historical and Cultural Heritage grants on National Register of Historic Places properties now often require archaeology ahead of ground disturbing efforts.
 This can lead to unexpected delays and project uncertainty.
-Join Jeremy L. Nienow, Ph.D., RPA, owner of Nienow Cultural Consultants LLC, for a look at the archaeological process with examples taken directly from recent Legacy projects.
-The presentation will be about 30mins long followed by a 30min “ask an archaeologist” round table focused on the most commonly asked questions involving archaeology.
+Join Jeremy Nienow, Todd Grover, and Carolyn Veeser-Egbide for a look at the archaeological process with examples taken directly from recent and on-going grant-funded projects.
+The presentation will be about 30mins long, primarily led by Jeremy, followed by a 30min round table focused on the most commonly asked questions involving archaeology and National Register property related grants.

 DINNER & DRINKS ON YOUR OWN